AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 My Conclusion

-My impression after two days in London: The question is increasingly shifting from whether AI agents will transform software development to how we retain control whilst it happens.
+My impression after two days in London: the question is shifting from whether AI agents will transform software development to how we keep control while they do.

-The sharpest analyses came from those who build coding agents themselves – Steinberger (OpenAI / OpenClaw Foundation), Zechner, Ronacher, and Poncela Cubeiro (Earendil).
-Their message: Technology needs guardrails, Open Source needs protection from spam, and code needs humans who understand it.
+The sharpest analyses came from the people who build coding agents themselves: Steinberger (OpenAI / OpenClaw Foundation), Zechner, Ronacher and Poncela Cubeiro (Earendil).
+Their message: technology needs guardrails, Open Source needs protection from spam, and code needs humans who understand it.

 My five personal takeaways:

-1. Open-source alternatives are not a luxury, but a necessity.
-The major providers – Anthropic, OpenAI, Google – are presumably pursuing a winner-takes-all strategy.
-Anyone building their workflow on a proprietary tool becomes dependent on third-party decisions.
-Steinberger's experience with the Anthropic block shows: Access can be cut off from one day to the next.
-Projects like Pi and OpenClaw are therefore not niche products – they are a strategic safeguard against platform lock-in.
+1. Open-source alternatives are not a luxury but a necessity.
+The major providers (Anthropic, OpenAI, Google) are presumably pursuing a winner-takes-all strategy.
+Build your workflow on a proprietary tool and you become dependent on someone else's decisions.
+Steinberger's experience with the Anthropic block makes the point: access can be cut off overnight.
+Projects like Pi and OpenClaw are therefore not niche products; they are a strategic safeguard against platform lock-in.

 2. How much faster are you really?
-The honest answer is probably a factor of 2–3 – not 10x, as some claim.
-Zechner sums it up perfectly: Being 10 times faster in practice often just means producing 10 times as much junk.
-You only become truly more productive if quality control keeps pace – and that requires discipline, not speed.
+The honest answer is probably a factor of 2 to 3, not the 10x some people claim.
+Zechner sums it up perfectly: in practice, being ten times faster often just means producing ten times as much junk.
+You only become genuinely more productive if quality control keeps pace, and that takes discipline, not speed.
+(Note: this phrasing probably traces back to a tweet I can no longer find; I'm afraid I conflated it with the talk.)

-3. Google's pricing strategy could become a game-changer.
-If Ubl is right and AI inference costs continue to drop, value creation is likely to shift increasingly to the application layer.
+3. Google's pricing strategy could be a game-changer.
+If Ubl is right and AI inference costs keep falling, value creation is likely to shift ever further towards the application layer.
 For agencies and developers, that would be an opportunity.

 4. "Taste" could become the most valuable currency.
-The more code is generated by machines, the more important the human judgement regarding what is good – and what merely "functions" – is likely to become.
+The more code machines generate, the more important human judgement about what is good, as opposed to what merely "works", is likely to become.

-5. Friction is not a bug, but a feature.
-Ronacher and Poncela Cubeiro are right: If an agent wants to execute a database migration or permissions change, it must stop and wait for human approval – not just carry on.
+5. Friction is not a bug but a feature.
+Ronacher and Poncela Cubeiro are right: when an agent wants to run a database migration or a permissions change, it has to stop and wait for human approval rather than simply pressing on.

 My Addition: Software Creation is not Software Operations

-The conference revolved almost exclusively around the creation of code.
-In practice, however, I ask my clients other questions first:
+The conference revolved almost entirely around the creation of code.
+In practice, though, I ask my clients other questions first:

-• Who handles the infrastructure updates – and how quickly does the team react if a dependency is compromised?
-(Keyword: the Axios Trojan of March 2026 – a North Korean attack on an npm package with 70 million weekly downloads, which smuggled a Remote Access Trojan onto thousands of systems within hours.)
+• Who handles the infrastructure updates, and how fast does the team react if a dependency is compromised?
+(Case in point: the Axios Trojan of March 2026, a North Korean attack on an npm package with 70 million weekly downloads that smuggled a Remote Access Trojan onto thousands of systems within hours.)

-• How quickly is a critical bug fixed in the production environment?
+• How quickly does a critical bug get fixed in production?

-• And above all: What does the data strategy look like – are there correct, up-to-date data for the entire company available at the push of a button?
+• And, above all: what does the data strategy look like?
+Is correct, up-to-date data for the whole company available at the push of a button?

-Without clean, validated live data, the entire AI effort is pointless.
-My recommendation: First organise, clean, and make data accessible – then we can talk about agents.
-And yes: Agents can also assist with the data cleaning itself – finding duplicates, standardising formats, identifying missing fields.
-But someone must set the strategy and verify the results.
+Without clean, validated live data, the whole AI effort is pointless.
+My advice: organise, clean and make the data accessible first, then we can talk about agents.
+And yes, agents can help with the data cleaning itself too: finding duplicates, standardising formats, spotting missing fields.
+But someone has to set the strategy and check the results.

 Inconvenient Truth

-AI agents can only work as well as the data they receive.
-Those who do not have their database under control – inconsistent master data, outdated exports, manual workarounds – will not experience any miracles even with the best coding agent.
+AI agents can only ever be as good as the data they're given.
+If your data isn't under control (inconsistent master data, stale exports, manual workarounds), even the best coding agent won't work miracles.
 Data quality comes before agent quality.

 Return Visit?

-The first AI Engineer Europe has set the bar high.
-Technical depth, strategic foresight, and a community that brings enthusiasm and critical distance at the same time – you rarely find that all in one place.
-If the second edition builds on this level, London will become a fixed date in the calendar.
+The first AI Engineer Europe set the bar high.
+Technical depth, strategic foresight and a community that brings both enthusiasm and critical distance: you rarely find all of that in one place.
+If the second edition keeps up this standard, London will become a fixture in the calendar.

 Day 1: Full Programme